 Most families only need enough strength to support their small sheds and riding mowers.

 We recommend speaking with a backyard specialist to assess what your shed needs are and to calculate the foundation size.
-Then, they can help you choose the perfect concrete alternative for the property.
+Then, they can help you choose the perfect alternatives to concrete foundations for the property.

 Eco-friendly Concrete Replacements